War in Afghanistan (2001–2021): 2014–2015: Withdrawal and increase of insurgency

 The UK and the US officially ended their combat operation in Afghanistan on 26 October 2014.
 The UK handed over its last base in Afghanistan, Camp Bastion, and the US handed over its last base, Camp Leatherneck, to Afghan forces.
 Around 500 UK troops remained in "non-combat" roles.
 On 28 December, NATO officially ended combat operations in a ceremony held in Kabul.
 Continued operations by US forces within Afghanistan were under Operation Freedom's Sentinel; and the new NATO mission was Operation Resolute Support.
 The withdrawal of troops did not mean the withdrawal of military presence.
-As US troops withdrew from Afghanistan, they were replaced by private security companies hired by the United States government and the United Nations.
-Many of these private security companies (also termed military contractors) consisted of ex-Coalition military personnel.
+As US troops withdrew from Afghanistan, they were replaced by military contractors hired by the US and UN.
+Many of these contractors consisted of ex-Coalition military personnel.
 This allowed the US and British to continue to be involved in ground actions without the requirement to station their own forces.

 The Taliban began a resurgence due to several factors.
 The withdrawal of most foreign forces from Afghanistan reduced the risk the Taliban faced of being bombed and raided.
-In June 2014, the Pakistani military's Operation Zarb-e-Azb, launched in the North Waziristan tribal area, dislodged thousands of mainly Uzbek, Arab and Pakistani militants, who flooded into Afghanistan and swelled the Taliban's ranks.
-The group was further emboldened by the comparative lack of interest from the international community, as attention was given to other world crises, such as Syria, Iraq, or Ukraine.
+In June 2014, Pakistan launched Operation Zarb-e-Azb in the North Waziristan tribal area, and dislodged thousands of mainly Uzbek, Arab, and Pakistani militants, who flooded into Afghanistan and swelled the Taliban's ranks.
+The group was further emboldened by the relative lack of interest from the international community, as attention was given to crises in Syria, Iraq, and Ukraine.
 Afghan security forces lacked, among other things, air power and reconnaissance.
-The political infighting in the central government in Kabul, and the apparent weakness in governance at different levels, were exploited by the Taliban.
+The political infighting in Kabul, and the apparent weakness in governance at different levels, were exploited by the Taliban.
 The Taliban expanded governance in the areas under their control, attempting to build local-level legitimacy.
 Their governance strategy rested in particular on the provision of justice, which was often viewed as less corrupt than the courts of the government.